Richard Lyons, 1st Earl Lyons: Minister to Florence

-Ambassador to the United States
+Minister to the United States

 Lyons's first major appointment commenced in December 1858, after he had succeeded to his father's title of 2nd Baron Lyons, when he succeeded Lord Napier as British Envoy to the United States in Washington.
 He arrived in the United States two years before the outbreak of the American Civil War.
 The US President James Buchanan, who was ignorant of Lyons's precocious ability, was unhappy with the appointment of Lyons, who had only a few years as a diplomat: Buchanan stated that he wanted a 'man whose character was known in this country'.
 Lyons considered President Buchanan to be inept and described him as ‘too weak to wring his hands’.

 Lord Lyons contended that the British ‘were the chosen people of history’ but was otherwise unprejudiced to French and to Americans.
 He was in America ‘witty and erudite’, and ‘tactful and discreet to the point of parody, and with ‘a subtle intelligence and a steely resolve’.
 Lyons detested displays of emotion: Lord Newton contended that ‘he [Lyons] had never been in debt, never gambled, never quarrelled, never as far as was known, ever been in love’ and that Lyons detested exercise and sport.

 Geoffrey Madan records Lyons as the author of two aphorisms: